 Homework is an important method of extending the work done in the academy and developing independence in learning.
 It also provides a regular insight for parents into the work being done at the academy.
 It is expected that children will read at home for a minimum of three times per week, but please do encourage your child to read as often as possible, and that weekly spellings and multiplication tables will be learnt.
-In addition maths tasks are set weekly and a whole academy creative homework providing a context for writing is set twice each half-term.
-More details will be available from your child's class teacher through newsletters, Class Dojo messages and Personal Organisers.
+In addition iPad activities are set each Friday.
+More details will be available from your child's class teacher.